Qubes-Community/Contents/docs/configuration/screen-share.md

 1. Install package `sudo apt install -y tigervnc-viewer`

-2. Bind TCP port using Qubes Connect TCP service `qvm-connect-tcp ::5910`
+2. Bind TCP port using Qubes Connect TCP service `qvm-connect-tcp ::5901`

-3. Start the VNC Viewer `vncviewer -Shared -ViewOnly -RemoteResize=0 -SendPrimary=0 -SendClipboard=0 -SetPrimary=0 127.0.0.1:5910`
+3. Start the VNC Viewer `vncviewer -Shared -ViewOnly -RemoteResize=0 -SendPrimary=0 -SendClipboard=0 -SetPrimary=0 127.0.0.1:5901`

 4. Confirm that you want to connect to the Presentation Qube in the dom0 prompt

-5. Enter the view only password given during step 3 of Setup The Shared Screen Server
+5. Enter password for the VNC server you created above

 6. In your presentation software share the VNC viewer